Status : Published Published On : Nov, 2023 Report Code : VREP3032 Industry : Energy & Power Available Format : Page : 200

 Insight by End-Use Application

-Based on the end-use application, the global hydrogen fuel cell market is segmented into transportation, stationary (power and energy), hydrogen generation, and other end-use applications.
-In 2022, stationary (power and energy) segment dominated the market because of its versatility in decentralized power generation.
-Companies like Bloom Energy and Plug Power have pioneered this sector with initiatives such as Bloom's Energy Servers and Plug Power's GenSure systems.
-Strategic collaborations, like Bloom Energy's partnership with SK Engineering and Construction, strengthen the stationary segment's position.
-Investments in large-scale production plants, exemplified by Plug Power's Gigafactory in New York, showcase the industry's commitment to stationary fuel cell technology, affirming its dominance in the global hydrogen fuel cell market.
+The stationary (power and energy) segment led the market due to its decentralized power generation capabilities.
+Companies like Bloom Energy and Plug Power are leaders in this area, with initiatives such as Bloom's Energy Servers and Plug Power's GenSure systems.
+Collaborations, like Bloom Energy's partnership with SK Engineering and Construction, bolster the stationary segment.
+Investments, such as Plug Power's Gigafactory in New York, underscore industry dedication to stationary fuel cell technology, ensuring its dominance in the global market.

 Report Metric